permasigner/permasigner/README.md

 2. Jailbroken iDevice on 14.0-14.8.1
     - The device needs to be jailbroken at first to place the app in the /Applications folder.
 After installing it'll continue working on stock.
 3. Python 3 installed on the PC
-    - This can be installed with brew on macOS (`brew install python3`), and your favorite package manager on Linux (`sudo apt install python3`).
+    - This can be installed with brew on macOS (`brew install python3`), or your favorite package manager on Linux (`sudo apt install python3`).

 # How to use
 1. Open a terminal